Get

 There are a few things that you can do to curb your dog’s habit of mounting and humping things, people, and other animals.
 First, ensure that your pup is spayed or neutered.
 This will help eliminate the chance that they’ll mount and hump for sexual reasons.
 Also, make sure your dog gets plenty of daily exercise.
 This can help reduce stress and ensure that they don’t develop pent-up energy that must be released.

 Furthermore, make sure no stress-inducing things are going on in the household.
 If noise levels seem to be bothering your pup, figure out how to “turn things down” for them.
 If they are getting lonely while everyone is at work and school during the day, consider hiring a dog sitter.
-If they seem to be uncomfortable or show signs of pain, schedule an appointment with your veterinarian.
+If they seem to be uncomfortable or show signs of pain, schedule an appointment with a veterinarian.

 Finally, redirect your dog’s attention whenever you catch them mounting and/or humping someone or something.
 Get them to play a game or focus on another activity, and praise them for their redirection.